Hinge Is Making It Easier To Date From Home With This New Feature

 Hinge users will now see a "Date from Home" menu appear at the bottom of each conversation with their matches, asking if they're ready for a video or phone call with their match.
 If the user and their match select "Ready," both parties will be notified.
 (And don't worry — your selection remains private unless both parties are down.)

-If you both indicate that you're ready for a digital date, it's time to take things to the next step.
-Hinge will then check in with you by asking if you had a video or phone date, though your feedback will remain private.
+If you both indicate that you're ready for a digital date, it's time to take things to the next step (a.k.a. coordinate a video or phone call on the platform of your choosing).
+Hinge will then check in with you by asking if you had a video or phone date, though your feedback will remain private — much like the "We Met" feature of yesteryear (#TBT).
+To think it was just one month ago that Hinge was paying users $100 to go out on dates in celebration of National Day of Unplugging.

 Advertisement